Lightweight integration of 3D features to improve 2D image segmentation: Experiments

 \subsection{Ablation study}

-To validate our architecture choices, we perform an ablation study using the validation set of the ScanNet dataset~\citep{dai2017scannet}, by changing the 3D point feature extraction network or the 2D network.
-We further tested several modification of the PointNet architecture (see also the supplementary).
-For this ablation, we remove the data augmentation from the training process to quantify the effect of each modification on the result.
+To validate our architecture choices, we perform an ablation study using the validation set of the ScanNet~\citep{dai2017scannet} dataset, by changing the 3D point feature extraction network or the 2D network.
+We further test several modification of the PointNet architecture (see also the supplementary).

 \paragraph*{Changing the 2D network} Table \ref{tab:var2D} reports the performances obtained when using different 2D backbones.
-Our experiments show that 3D feature information improves the performance of all ResNet-34, ResNet-50 and DeeplabV3 networks.
-The performance improvement is particularly significant for ResNet-34.
+Our experiments show that 3D feature information improves the performance of all U-Net34, U-Net50, U-Net101, SegFormer-B2 and DeeplabV3 networks.
+The performance improvement is particularly significant for U-Net34.
 For DeeplabV3 it is less obvious because the network is efficient on images with a better resolution: the images used are 320x240 pixels, while DeeplabV3 preferentially uses 513x513 images during training, to alleviate the effect of image padding on dilated convolution.
+In order to train the SegFormer architecture, we set the image size as 640x480 since the Transformer needs larger images to be efficient.
+This combination obtains the best score on the ScanNet~\citep{dai2017scannet} dataset, however it needs twice the time for the model to train for a light gain compared to the 2D baseline.
+Since LPointNet gives better results than KPConv, we choose to only test LPointNet with SegFormer-B2 and Deeplab as these methods take time to be trained and combining them with KPConv would be intractable.
+These variations demonstrate the modularity of our approach on different kinds of architecture, and the contribution of the 3D features on the 2D segmentation task.

 \paragraph*{Changing the 3D network} Our approach preferentially relies on PointNet, but it can straightforwardly be adapted with a different 3D neural network.
-For example one can use KPConv-CNN~\citep{thomas2019kpconv} which uses a ball centered at a query point, a constant sample distribution in this ball and a special convolution on these samples.
+For example one can switch to KPConv-CNN~\citep{thomas2019kpconv} which uses a ball centered at a query point, a constant sample distribution in this ball and a special convolution on these samples.
 Since KPConv is memory intensive, we were only able to use a downsampled version of the ScanNet point cloud using Poisson sampling~\citep{Cook86} with a query ball of 3cm.
-On the validation dataset, we obtained a mIoU of $63.8$ (see Table. \ref{tab:var2D}).
-We followed the architecture and data prepossessing given by the KPConv authors without fine tuning it for our case.
+On the validation dataset, we obtained a mIoU of $64.2$ (see Table. \ref{tab:var2D}).
+We followed the architecture and data processing given by the KPConv authors without fine tuning it for our case.
 We set the starting learning rate at $0.001$ and add dropout before using the KPConv operation in each encoder layers.